Brick Court Chambers

 “He is hugely intelligent and operates way above his year of call."
 (C&P, 2022).

 Many of Ben’s cases have involved acting for or against states and state-owned institutions, and dealing with allegations of official corruption.
-As well as acting against the Republic of Mozambique in Privinvest, he was instructed (leg by Roger Masefield QC) by the Federal Republic of Nigeria in its claims against JP Morgan and Shell/Eni arising out of alleged bribery in connection with the OPL 245 bloc, and has acted in investment treaty arbitrations where corruption issues have arisen.
+As well as acting against the Republic of Mozambique in Privinvest, he was instructed (leg by Roger Masefield KC) by the Federal Republic of Nigeria in its claims against JP Morgan and Shell/Eni arising out of alleged bribery in connection with the OPL 245 bloc, and has acted in investment treaty arbitrations where corruption issues have arisen.

 • Civil fraud M